uci-ml-repo/uci-ml-repo.github.io/_pages/reprod-symposium20.md

         image: /assets/images/reprod_symp20/jvanschoren.jpg
 ---

+Please join us online for a half-day symposium on the topic of reproducibility in machine learning.
+The event will consist of 4 invited talks plus a panel discussion from thought-leaders in this area.

-This event will be streamed live (link will be available on this website), with ability to ask and upvote questions during the talks, which we will ask the speakers.
+This event will be streamed live, with ability to ask and upvote questions during the talks.

-More details coming soon!
+Please fill-in the following short registration form if interested in the event: [Registration Form](https://forms.gle/rBbvVKQr1rRPDGxe9)

 ## Dates

-June 10th, 2020
+**June 10th, 2020**

-9am to 1pm PT, [other timezones](https://www.timeanddate.com/worldclock/converter.html?iso=20200529T160000&p1=840&p2=179&p3=136)
+9am to 1pm PT, [your timezone](https://time.is/0900AM_10_June_2020_in_PT?UCI_ML_Reproducibility_Symposium)

 ## Schedule